alvaroqsaldanha/Traffic-Sign-Classification/README.md

     ![Comparison Between Models](https://github.com/alvaroqsaldanha/Traffic-Sign-Classification/blob/main/DataProfiling/templateimgComparison.PNG)

 2) Traffic Sign Detection - in development <br />
-Develop another model that, given an image, detects the presence of a traffic sign and give its pixel coordinates, allowing for posterior classification.
+Another model that, given an image, detects the presence of a traffic sign and give its pixel coordinates, allowing for posterior classification.
 Currently, I plan to use a Yolo-based approach to this section.

 3) Web-app <br />
 Deploy a web-app, using Flask or Django, that allows the user to upload an image and run the models.